(with thanks to Wikipedia, and whoever put the entry on Falcon up there)

 - Hervey – after Hubert Hervey, adventurer, gentleman and soldier, who was killed in the 2nd Matabele war, and who was buried in the Matopos.

 The College is a fully integrated school with admittance based on strength of prior education and character of the applicant.
 Although the vast majority of students are Zimbabwean, others attend from neighbouring countries (Zambia, Botswana).
 Some scholarships are available to deserving students whose particular financial circumstances do not allow for the payment of school fees.

 The house system

-There are six houses – Founders, Hervey, Oates, Tredgold, George Grey and Chubb, each comprising the full range of year groups.
+There are seven houses – Founders, Hervey, Oates, Tredgold, George Grey, Chubb and Kestrel, each comprising the full range of year groups.
 Each house has a housemaster in charge who lives nearby and makes his presence felt about the house.
 Each housemaster has a house Tutor and 2 assistant tutors, and other members of staff, who assist in duties.

 The College provides secondary education from Form I through Upper Sixth.
-Typically boys look to take their “O” levels at the end of Form IV and their “A” levels in their second Form VI year (Upper Sixth).
+Typically, students look to take their “O” levels at the end of Form IV and their “A” levels in their second Form VI year (Upper Sixth).
 Results are consistently in the top quartile of all schools in Zimbabwe.